Bracing for coronavirus, cash-strapped rural hospitals buy masks from hardware stores

 Large distributors of critical medical supplies have frozen shipments and supplies are on back order.
 Small hospitals in places like Wisconsin and Texas report that their storeroom shelves are emptying of protective masks and gowns.
 If they run out, the routine business of caring for patients will have to be curtailed, they warned.

-Protective clothing for doctors and staff who perform outpatient surgeries in Baldwin, Wisconsin will run out in a matter of weeks, said Alison Page, chief executive officer of Western Wisconsin Health, a 15-bed hospital serving the tiny community off Interstate 94.
+Protective clothing for doctors and staff who perform outpatient surgeries in Baldwin, Wis., will run out in a matter of weeks, said Alison Page, chief executive of Western Wisconsin Health, a 15-bed hospital serving the tiny community off Interstate 94.

 Page’s husband brought in spare sterile gowns from a dental office, and another person contributed a batch of gowns donated by a local veterinarian.
 Once those run out, the hospital may have to curtail elective surgeries, she said.
 The storeroom is empty of protective N95 masks; what supply the hospital has is in cabinets in individual departments.